SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 It is more important to have governors of the RBNZ who understand ordinary people, workers, and the plight of the poor.
 The permanent hired staff at the RBNZ are quite capable of maintaining the payments system.
-They do not need professors of economics telling them what to so with the software.
+They do not need professors of economics telling them what to do with the software.
+They just need honest, diligent and caring people to keep them honest.

 ### The other MMT story